 Advance.Cash does not disclose loan terms on its website.
 They do mention that “this is an expensive form of credit”, which is certainly true.
 We learn a bit more about the terms from online reviews.

-The Better Business Bureau (BBB) gives Advance.Cash an “F” rating, the lowest available.
-The BBB offers an alert stating “BBB files indicate that this business has a pattern of complaints concerning Interest was not disclosed to consumers at time of loan agreement, Consumers were not allowed to pay off loan early, and excessive interests were charged.”
+The Better Business Bureau (BBB) gives Advance.Cash a “C” rating.
+The BBB offers an alert stating “BBB files indicate that this business has a pattern of complaints concerning Interest was not disclosed to consumers at time of loan agreement, Consumers were not allowed to pay off loans early, and excessive interests were charged.”

-Reviewers on the BBB site give Advance.Cash one out of a possible five stars.
+Reviewers on the BBB site give Advance.Cash two out of a possible five stars.
 Some typical comments:

 - “I applied and was approved for a $2,000.00 loan over the phone within 10 minutes… The funds were deposited into my account within 24 hours.
 I was not made aware of the terms… I later learned that the interest rate was 415.77%.
 The finance charge was $4,594.10…The total amount that I will be paying for the $2,000.00 loan is $6,594.00.
 This is a clear example of predatory lending.”